-Take a quick tour of Magical Moonshine's new "The Grasshopper and the Ant" paper theater production
+Take a quick tour of Magical Moonshine's "The Grasshopper and the Ant" paper theater production

 This performance may be unlike anything you have ever seen before.
 It is a recreation of Victorian toy or paper theatre.
 People have compared the beauty and miniature size of the show to a jewel; it sparkles with rich colors and a universal story.
 The performers have gone far beyond the simple Aesop's fable of the grasshopper and the ant to create a green-man cycle tale as in olden times, a story that takes the audience on a journey through the seasons, leading them to a new understanding of their own place in the cycle of nature.